When sending out or receiving cryptocurrency using your Coins.ph wallet, you may encounter a notification that looks like this:

-If you are receiving this, it would mean that the wallet address sending crypto to your Coins.ph account is a sanctioned wallet address.
+If you are receiving this, it means that the wallet address sending to or receiving crypto from your Coins.ph account is a sanctioned wallet address.
 A sanctioned wallet address is detected by our system if it has been involved with fraudulent activities.

 We have set these measures in place as an additional layer of security for our customers.
-If such notification is received, we would like to encourage our customers to stop engaging with the parties who own these sanctioned wallets to avoid encountering fraud or scams.
+If such notification is received, we encourage our customers to stop engaging with the parties who own these sanctioned wallets to avoid encountering fraud or scams.

-For futher guidance, our customers may review our User Agreement especially the sections on Unauthorized Uses and Prohibited Uses.
+For further guidance, our customers may review our User Agreement especially the sections on Unauthorized Uses and Prohibited Uses.

 What should I do when I receive this notice?

 1. For Incoming Transfers

 Your incoming transfer will be blocked so that the funds will not be credited to your wallet.
 An email will be sent to you with instructions on how to process the reversal of funds back to your sending platform.
 You may also read our article to know how to process the reversal of a rejected incoming transaction.

 2. For Outgoing Transfers